Wakoma/OfflineAI/README.md

 ---

-# Local Machine Learning Considerations
+# Local AI/ML Considerations

-##  Benefits of/Reasons for Doing Local/Offline ML
+##  Benefits of/Reasons for Doing Local/Offline AI/ML

 - Resilience: Offline machine learning tools are less vulnerable to internet outages and disruptions, ensuring continued functionality in unpredictable environments.
 - Data Privacy:  Processing data locally reduces reliance on cloud services, enhancing privacy and data security
 - Reduced costs: Eliminating the need for constant internet access and potential cloud computing fees can significantly reduce costs

-## Challenges of Local/Offline ML
+## Challenges of Local/Offline AI/ML

 - Computational Resources:  Running complex machine learning models requires significant computational power.
 Devices in resource-limited settings may lack the necessary processing power and memory.
 - Model Size: Large pre-trained models can be difficult to deploy on devices with limited storage capacity.
 Techniques like model compression and quantization are crucial but come with trade-offs in accuracy